MicroStrategy/rest-api-docs/docs/common-workflows/manage-transformation-objects/retrieve-a-transformations-definition.md

 ---
-title: Workflow Sample - Retrieve a Transformation's Definition
+title: Workflow sample - Retrieve a transformation's definition
-sidebar_label: Retrieve a Transformation's Definition
+sidebar_label: Retrieve a transformation's definition
 description: This topic covers the following workflows for retrieving an transformation’s definition.
 ---